-Many academic resources are available to all Oberlin College students.
-However, students who request accommodation based on a diagnosed disability must register with Disability Resources.
+Many resources are available to all Oberlin College students.
+However, students who request accommodations based on a diagnosed disability must register with Disability Resources.

 Registering with Disability Resources

 Appropriate and reasonable accommodations are best determined through an interactive process that includes the student, disability resources staff, course instructors, and other faculty or staff members as appropriate.
 Students are expected to make accommodation requests in a timely fashion as accommodations cannot be applied retroactively.

 - Read steps 1-7 carefully before signing into the portal.

 - Sign into the Disability Resources student portal .

 - Login using your ObieID and password.

 - The first time you sign into the portal, you will be asked to complete a Confidentiality Agreement regardless if you signed a paper copy in the past.
 This is a one time process, and you may add or retract permissions at will.

 - If you want to give permission to speak with your parents (or anyone other than yourself), select Information Release Consent, then Family Release.
 To add another person to your release, complete a second Family Release.